-With 48 states loosening stay-at-home restrictions or reopening non-essential businesses as of the first week of May, we are entering the next phase.
+With all 50 states loosening stay-at-home restrictions or reopening non-essential businesses, we have entered the next phase.
 Will “reopening” limit damage to the economy?

 “Timeboxing” the Pandemic